PRouzeau/BentSim/README.md

 # Trike geometry
 Warning: note that there is a mistake in the steering arm angle on the drawing.
-A new version and extended version of this program is on the way.
+A new and extended version of this program is on the way.

 This OpenScad application is intended to make blueprints of a trike (or quad) geometry and steering.